0liverFlow/HookPhish/README.md

 ```
 python3.x HookPhish.py -u url -f config.ini -v
 ```

+## Latest Release Notes
+- Virustotal check was added.
+You only need to specify the API key to use it.

 ## Contribution
 1. If you noticed any bugs, thanks to report <a href="https://github.com/0liverFlow/HookPhish/issues">here</a>
 2. For any interesting idea, thanks to ping me at <a href="mailto:0liverFlow@proton.me">0liverFlow</a>